Bryn Mawr College

 14. Garden Party

-Possibly the largest of the minor traditions, Garden Party happens on the Saturday of graduation weekend every year.
-Each senior chooses a non-senior to be her "garden party girl."
-The garden party girl then chooses a spot on the lawn in front of Wyndham and Erdman and decorates it for the senior's family.
+Garden Party happens on the Saturday of graduation weekend every year.
+Each senior chooses a non-senior to be their "garden party girl."
+The garden party girls then chooses a spot on the lawn in front of Wyndham and Erdman and decorates a picnic the senior's family.

 15. Rock Arch and the Owl in Rock Arch